NPC Sorority Recruitment

 Recruitment Behavior

-After Open House and Philanthropy rounds of recruitment, you will meet with your Recruitment Counselor to do your daily selections.
-Daily selections are your preferences for which chapters you would most like to return to during the following round.
+After the final Open House Round that is attended, potential new members will meet with their Recruitment Counselor to submit their priority rankings.
+Selections are their preferences for which chapters you would most like to return to during the following round.

 1. You will meet privately with your Recruitment Counselor or a member of the Recruitment Team away from your PNM group and discuss which chapters you would most like to go back to.